-You can change the definitions for which change requests risk should be calculated using the shouldCalcRisk function in the Change ControlManagement installation directory>/conf/scripts.ext/change-flow.js script.
+You can change the definitions for which change requests' risk should be calculated using the shouldCalcRisk function in the Change ControlManagement installation directory>/conf/scripts.ext/change-flow.js script.

-For an explanation of the objects that can be included in this function, refer to the API Reference.chm file.
+For an explanation of the objects that can be included in this function, refer to the API_Reference.chm file, located in the docs/pdfs directory of the Mercury Change Control Management CD-ROM.